mkishi1221/mkishi1221.github.io/_includes/cv.md

 # Education

-**Brunel University: Product Design BSc. with Honors (2011 - 2017)** A four year design course with an emphasis on prototyping.
+**Brunel University: Product Design BSc. with Honours (2011 - 2017)** A four year design course with an emphasis on prototyping.
 Includes 1 year placement in industry.
 Took 2 gap years to work on a startup in Dubai from 2014-2016.

-**Falmouth University Entrepreneurship MSc (2022 - 2023)** A fully funded, one-year master's program focused on building a new startup in Cornwall.
+**Falmouth University Entrepreneurship MSc (2022 - 2023)** A fully funded, one-year master's programme focused on building a new startup in Cornwall.

 # Dev Certifications